How Dogs Use Eye Contact During Uncertainty: A Look at 2025 Research

 This is information we can't command or shape through training alone.
 It emerges from who they are and what they've learned about safety in their life with us.

-The Connection Between Gaze and Emotional Safety
+The Connection Between Dog Gazing Behaviour and Emotional Safety

 One of the most touching outcomes of this research is the connection between owner focused gazing and the guardian's experience of emotional comfort.